openstad/openstad-docs/technical/deploying/deploying-a-custom-container.md

 For instance the frontend has a .travis.yml file and de docker_publish script: https://github.com/Amsterdam/openstad-frontend/tree/development

-The publish script expext

-Following variables are expected and can be saved to the
+The publish script cert environment variables are expected and can be saved in repository settings in the Travis dashboard"

 ## Auto deploy to cluster
 It's possible, we do it for staging and release, to autodeploy to a Kubernetes cluster.
-See the docker_deploy file in te repository for this.
+See the docker_deploy file in the repository for this.

-Som
+For deploy to work, the above  varaible

 ## Example travis file